-Small space greenhouses make it possible to grow vegetables, herbs, and flowers year-round —
+Small space greenhouses make it possible to grow vegetables, herbs, and flowers year-round — even if all you have is a patio, balcony, or compact backyard.

-and which designs make the most sense so you can grow more without needing more land.
+This guide explains how small greenhouses work, what actually fits in tight spaces, and which designs make the most sense so you can grow more without needing more land.

 Later in the guide, I’ll also share a few greenhouse kits and tools that work especially well for small spaces, based on real-world usability — not hype.